Skip to Content

 Famous for its waterways connecting the city’s landmarks and its labyrinth of winding streets, the UNESCO city is a photographer’s paradise.

-But do try to avoid Venice in the peak season.
-It’s one of the busiest cities in Europe in the summer.
+But try to avoid Venice in the peak season.
+It’s one of the busiest cities in Europe in the summer!

 Rome

-In Rome, you can cross the border into another country – Vatican City.
+In Rome, you can also cross the border into another country – Vatican City.

-The Pope’s residence, the Vatican is also home to art museums and the ornately decorated Sistine Chapel, which dates back to 1473.
+The Pope’s residence, the Vatican is home to gorgeous art museums and the ornately decorated Sistine Chapel, which dates back to 1473.

 Florence